nenavathsuresh/Autogen/README.md

 ## Architecture Overview
-  -This documentation outlines the high-level architecture for a tool built using the Model Context Protocol (MCP) that        creates and fetches audit reports via an insite tool and REST API calls.
+This documentation outlines the high-level architecture for a tool built using the Model Context Protocol (MCP) that        creates and fetches audit reports via an insite tool and REST API calls.

 ## System Architecture Diagram
- -The system is composed of the following primary components:
+The system is composed of the following primary components:
    -Agent Layer: Executes instructions defined in YAML to drive audit report actions.

    -MCP Interface: Receives instructions from the agent and coordinates interactions.